If you or a loved one are due to attend the police station, you should be represented.

-We are the only firm in the country conducting this highly specialist and pro-active work, and are avoiding our clients being charged with serious offences including GBH, fraud and rape of a child.
+We are the very first firm in the country conducting this highly specialist and pro-active work, and are avoiding our clients being charged with serious offences including GBH, fraud and rape.

 This page explains some of the police processes and your rights while under police investigation.
-To discuss police station representation, call our expert team now on 0800 1933 999.
+To discuss police station representation, call our expert team now on 01623 397200, just as Mr D did.